'Why Don't They Go Back': President Trump Tweets at Congresswomen of Color

 (WASHINGTON) — President Donald Trump on Sunday assailed a group of Democratic congresswomen of color as foreign-born troublemakers who should go back to the “broken and crime infested places from which they came,” ignoring the fact that the women are American citizens and all but one was born in the U.S.

-Trump’s tweets drew a sharp rebuke from House Speaker Nancy Pelosi, who said the president wants to “make America white again.”
-Republican Rep. Justin Amash of Michigan, a Trump critic who recently took steps to leave his party, called the remarks “racist and disgusting.”
+Trump’s tweets drew sharp rebukes from Democrats, who derided his remarks as racist.
+House Speaker Nancy Pelosi said the president wants to “make America white again.”
+And Republican Rep. Justin Amash of Michigan, a Trump critic who recently took steps to leave his party, called the remarks “racist and disgusting.”

-Trump was almost certainly referring to Rep. Alexandria Ocasio-Cortez of New York and her allies in what’s become known as the squad.
+Trump was almost certainly referring to Rep. Alexandria Ocasio-Cortez of New York and her allies in what’s become known as “the squad.”
 The others are Reps.
 Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.
 Only Omar, from Somalia, is foreign-born.

+Ocasio-Cortez swiftly denounced his remarks.
+“Mr. President, the country I come from, & the country we all swear to, is the United States,” she tweeted.
+“You are angry because you can’t conceive of an America that includes us.
+You rely on a frightened America for your plunder.”

-With his remarks, Trump again inserted himself into a rift between Pelosi and the liberal congresswomen, after offering an unsolicited defense of the Democratic speaker days earlier.
+With his tweet, Trump again inserted himself into a rift between Pelosi and the liberal congresswomen, after offering an unsolicited defense of the Democratic speaker days earlier.
 Pelosi has been seeking to minimize Ocasio-Cortez’s influence in recent days, prompting Ocasio-Cortez to accuse Pelosi of trying to marginalize women of color.
 “She is not a racist,” Trump said Friday.

-On Sunday, Trump’s tone changed.
+On Sunday, Trump’s tone turned nativist.

 “So interesting to see ‘Progressive’ Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly and viciously telling the people of the United States, the greatest and most powerful Nation on earth, how our government is to be run,” he said in tweets.

-“Why don’t they go back and help fix the totally broken and crime infested places from which they came.”
+“Why don’t they go back and help fix the totally broken and crime infested places from which they came.
+Then come back and show us how it is done.”

 He added: “These places need your help badly, you can’t leave fast enough.
 I’m sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!”